Obovaria retusa

-General Summary
+General summary

-The Ring Pink mussel (Obovaria retusa) is also referred to as the “golf stick pearly mussel” or “Ring Pink.”
+The ring pink mussel (Obovaria retusa) is also referred to as the "golf stick pearly mussel" or "ring pink".
 Ring Pink mussels are freshwater bivalves.
 They are in the river mussel family Unionidae.
-Ring Pink mussels are native to the eastern and southeastern regions of the United States.
+Ring pink mussels are native to the eastern and southeastern regions of the United States.
 They are currently found in Alabama, Kentucky, and Tennessee.
-The U.S. Fish and Wildlife Services listed the Ring Pink mussel as an endangered species under the Endangered Species Act in 1989.
+The U.S. Fish and Wildlife Service listed the ring pink mussel as an endangered species under the Endangered Species Act in 1989.
 The species is still listed as endangered.

-Morphological Description
+Morphological description

-The Ring Pink mussel was first described by the french naturalist Jean-Baptise Lamarck in 1819.
+The ring pink mussel was first described by the French naturalist Jean-Baptise Lamarck in 1819.
 This mussel has a medium to large shell.
-The shapes of this shell can range from oval to square.
+The shapes of its shells can range from oval to square.
 The exterior of the shell (periostracum) does not have rays and has a yellow-green to brown color.
 Usually, older individuals are darker brown or black.
 The inner layer of the shell (nacre) has a salmon to deep purple color and a white border.

-Life History
+Life history

-General freshwater mussel information supplements the current knowledge on the Ring Pink mussel.
-The Ring Pink mussel’s life cycle and history are not well known.
+General freshwater mussel information supplements the current knowledge on the ring pink mussel.
+The ring pink mussel's life cycle and history are not well known.

 For freshwater mussels, males discharge their sperm into the water column.
 Females take their sperm in through their gills to fertilize the eggs.
 In typical freshwater mussel life cycles, the larvae develop into a life stage called glochidia.
 Pregnant females release glochidia from their gills.
 After release, these glochidia attach to the gills or scales of freshwater fish.
 Once attached to the fish, the larvae act as parasites for weeks to months.
-It is unknown if the Ring Pink mussel utilizes a specific fish species or is more generalist in their attachment.
+It is unknown if the ring pink mussel utilizes a specific fish species or is more generalist in their attachment.
 This parasitic attachment to the host fish determines their population distribution.
 During this time as a parasite they metamorphosize into juvenile mussels.
 Afterwards, they detach from their fish host.
 The juvenile mussels sink to the benthos and settle as free-living mussels.
-It takes an average of 2-9 years for a freshwater mussel to reach reproductive maturity.
+It takes an average of 2–9 years for a freshwater mussel to reach reproductive maturity.
 In some freshwater species, they may only spawn once in 7 years.
-The average lifespan of a freshwater mussel ranges from 60 - 70 years.
+The average lifespan of a freshwater mussel ranges from 60 – 70 years.

-Ring Pink mussels pregnant with glochidia have been observed in late August.
-Ring Pink glochidia have been described as “rather large and hookless”.
+Ring pink mussels pregnant with glochidia have been observed in late August.
+Ring pink glochidia have been described as "rather large and hookless".

-Overall, Ring Pink mussels and other freshwater mussels are long-lived organisms.
+Overall, ring pink mussels and other freshwater mussels are long-lived organisms.
 They exhibit ovoviviparous reproduction and reach sexual maturity at a late stage.
 They have a low frequency of successful reproduction events.

 Ecology

 Diet

-The Ring Pink mussel’s specific diet is unknown.
+The ring pink mussel's specific diet is unknown.
 Its diet likely does not differ from the diet of other freshwater mussels.
-Freshwater mussels’ diets often comprise detritus, diatoms, phytoplankton, and zooplankton.
+Freshwater mussels' diets often comprise detritus, diatoms, phytoplankton, and zooplankton.